Federal Tax Law

-The Tax Planning, Compliance and Litigation Group provides experienced advice regarding complex tax accounting issues in controversies with the IRS.
+The Tax Planning, Compliance and Litigation Team provides experienced advice regarding complex tax accounting issues in controversies with the IRS.

 Tax debts are responsible for approximately 80 percent of all bankruptcies.
-Some tax debts are dischargeable in bankruptcy court; others are not, but the Tax Planning & Litigation Group possesses the skill and knowledge to maximize results.
+Some tax debts are dischargeable in bankruptcy court; others are not, but the Tax Planning, Compliance and Litigation Team possesses the skill and knowledge to maximize results.

 We have experience in securing the non-assertion aspects and abatement of numerous income, estate and gift tax penalties.